eosfor/eosfor.github.io/_posts/2018-07-19-episode2-ip-range-search.md

 Well, the first scenario we used this for was the following:

-- Pick the request for network creation, which contained the Azure Region name to put the network to, and the VNET breakdown in a form of just set of sizes, like for example (10,10,10,10).
+- Pick the request for network creation, which contained the Azure Region name to put the network to, and the VNET breakdown in a form of just set of sizes, like for example (10.10.10.10).
 Our default layout was static and consisted of four subnets.
 - Automatically determine the base range from the CMDB, based on the Region provided
 - Calculate a VNET size by just adding together VNET sized, requested by a user
 - Search for a free slot based on the VNET size, base network and the list of networks in use from the CMDB
 - Calculate VLSM breakdown for the free slot we just found
 - Fire the ARM template, providing VNET range, Subnet ranges, Names etc.

 Well, this, in general, how it worked.
-So I hope this will also help you with your automations!
+So I hope this will also help you with your automation!